civicrm/civicrm-dev-docs/docs/api/v4/architecture.md

 2. You can override the basic action class (e.g. for customizing the parameters).
 See [`Example::create()`](https://lab.civicrm.org/extensions/api4example/blob/master/Civi/Api4/Action/Example/Create.php).

 - [**`AbstractAction`**](https://github.com/civicrm/civicrm-core/blob/master/Civi/Api4/Generic/AbstractAction.php):
-  The base class for all api actions.
+  The base class for all API actions.
 Every action must, at minimum, extend this class.
   For example, the [`Example::random()`]() action extends this class directly.
   Before doing so, however, consider if your action could benefit from the features provided by one of the Basic actions: